Mus musculus domesticus, Family Muridae, Order Rodentia

 - One-piece stomach with mucosal fold.

-- Small appendix with limited ability to process raw fibers.
-Blind bowel spoons are only eaten in case of food shortage.
+- Small cecum with limited ability to process raw fiber.
+Appendix droppings are only eaten when there is a food shortage.

 - nowadays both in fields and buildings